johnmcarter/neural_network_art/README.md

 ```
 python3 neural_network_art.py -h
 ```
 for more explanation about the input parameter options.
 There is a default value of 1 for style weight, 1e-5 for content weight, and the program saves the output to images/output.png by default.

-To reproduce the images in Figure 1, run:
+To reproduce the images in Figure 1 in the paper, run:
 ```
 python3 neural_network_art.py images/bridge.jpg images/stonehenge.jpg --sw 1 --cw 0.00000001
 python3 neural_network_art.py images/photographer.jpg images/stonehenge.jpg --sw 1 --cw 0.00000001